 - All-on-4 (full mouth implants)

 An ideal location for a dental vacation

-Because of its location, Thailand attracts visitors from all over the world – including the US, the UK, Australia, and New Zealand – all hoping to save big money on their dental care while enjoying a tropical holiday.
+Because of its location, Thailand dental tourism attracts visitors from all over the world – including the US, the UK, Australia, and New Zealand – all hoping to save big money on their dental care while enjoying a tropical holiday.
 Citizens from 40 different countries, including those just mentioned, can visit Thailand for a short stay without a pre-arranged visa.